Assistant Professor UG Communications Design firstname.lastname@example.org (718) 636-3594 p Brooklyn Campus, Steuben Hall 4

 Masters of Graphic Design (MGD), NC State University

-She collaborates with Professor Denise Gonzales Crisp of North Carolina State University on circumstantial, situational and improvisational approaches in design pedagogy.
-She has lectured and presented on improvisational approaches to designing at: AIGA MAKE conference; an essay in the design journal Dialectic 3; a panel, Situational Methods in Design, convened at the 2018 College Art Association annual conference; a paper presented at Senses+Sensibilities (Portugal); a conversation and workshop at Design Research Society (DRS) 2018 conference (Ireland), and lectures at other universities.
+She collaborates with Professor Denise Gonzales Crisp of North Carolina State University on decentralizing problem-solving approaches in design pedagogy.
+She has lectured and presented on improvisational approaches to designing at: AIGA MAKE conference; an essay in the design journal Dialectic 3; a panel, Situational Methods in Design, convened at the 2018 College Art Association annual conference; a paper presented at Senses+Sensibilities (Portugal); a conversation and workshop at Design Research Society (DRS) 2018 conference (Ireland); the DRSxLEARN 2019 conference (Turkey), and lectures at other universities.
 She is also co-writing a book introducing these approaches.

 Nida has also developed several art and design workshops, installations and shows analyzing and reflecting upon the conventions in art and design practice, through the overlapping lenses of power, bias and representation, and non/ownership.
 Through collaborative and community driven workshops, she works towards challenging hierarchical approaches in the production of visual language.
 This project was awarded a Pratt-Seed Grant to run several workshops around the country.